 CX Inspector can analyze and synthesize data from multiple channels in addition to surveys, such as social media, customer panels, and customer support notes.
 This creates a multidimensional big picture of an organization’s relationship with its customers, patients, employees, etc. These tools also drill down into the information through topics and categories.
 For companies with international products and services, Ascribe’s text analysis and sentiment analysis tools can also perform multi-lingual analysis.

-X-Score is a patent-pending approach to customer measurement that provides a customer satisfaction score derived from people’s authentic, open-ended comments about their experience.
+X-Score is a patented approach to customer measurement that provides a customer satisfaction score derived from people’s authentic, open-ended comments about their experience.
 X-Score highlights key topics driving satisfaction and dissatisfaction, helping identify the actions needed to improve customer satisfaction quickly and easily.
 In this way, companies can cut the number of questions asked in half and reduce the size of the data set without compromising on the quality of data they receive.